PaisWillie/Chrome-Dino/README.md

 # Chrome-Dino
+My first programming side project!

-Recreation of Google Chrome's Dino Run game using Turing programming language
+My first Recreation of Google Chrome's Dino Run game using Turing programming language.

 To play the original game (Created by Google),
 1. Enter `chrome://dino/` in the web address on a Google Chrome browser